aduggleby/StarNutrition/README.md

 ## License

-This project is open source.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 The nutrition data belongs to Starbucks Corporation.